Clifton Suspension Bridge, Bristol

 Things to do in Bristol

-Being such an iconic city in terms of British film and art (the city was named a UNESCO City of Film in 2017), there are plenty of things to do in Bristol.
-That’s without taking account of the excellent cuisine and night life you can enjoy while you’re here.
+Being such an iconic city for British film and art (named a UNESCO City of Film in 2017), Bristol is brimming with things to do.
+And that’s not even mentioning the excellent cuisine and vibrant nightlife waiting for you.

 Where to eat